-I had never thought of visiting Southport UK during my visit to UK.
-But durng my stay in England, I had a wonderful time spending a long weekend with our relatives in Southport.
+Southport UK - I had never thought of visiting Southport UK during my visit to the United Kingdom.
+But during my stay in England, I had a wonderful time spending a long weekend with our relatives in Southport.

 Southport is a modern seaside town with a Victorian twist, located on the north west coast of England.
 Also known as Golf Capital of England.The town is located on the Irish Sea Coast within the Metropolitan Borough of Sefton in Merseyside in the North West of England.

 Southport is the jewel of the North West's coastline and one of the most popular seaside resorts in the UK.
 It is also a residential town.
 The actual name 'South-port' first appeared around 1798.
 The town of Southport was founded in 1792 when William Sutton opened a hotel.
 The hotel was built at the junction of Lord Street and Duke Street and it is in this area that the first houses in Southport also were built.